cynthiaw2004/BGPSimPy/README.md

 Studying the interdomain routing system can be a difficult problem due to the size and complexity of the autonomous system (AS) topology.
-In Phillipa Gill's paper Modeling on Quicksand, the authors developed a fast algorithm called BGPSim that simulates the likely paths taken from a source AS to a destination AS.
+In Phillipa Gill's paper Modeling on Quicksand, the authors developed an algorithm called BGPSim that simulates the likely paths taken from a source AS to a destination AS.
 BGPSim creates a unique subgraph for every AS y, called a routing tree.
 Paths from any AS x to AS y can then be found using the routing tree for AS y.
 Unfortunately, the authors' implementation depends on deprecated software (DryadLinq), and ouput paths are unordered.
 We reimplement their algorithm in Python called BGPSimPy which is open-sourced and also provide routing trees for over 50,000 ASes online.
 As computing all routing trees was a computationally intensive task that took approximately 10 days over six servers, it is our hope that providing this resource freely online encourages future works that rely extensively on modeling and simulating the Internet's interdomain routing system.

 The process works like this: